MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 In Simple Browser previewing, the web resources of the application are being rendered in the desktop browser without being treated as an "app", allowing easy debugging of just the web resources.

 #### Mobile Browser Simulator
 The Mobile Browser Simulator is a web application that enables testing of the Cordova application by simulating device features without needing to install the app in an Emulator or physical device.
+Note: The cordova-browser is not supported by the Mobile Browser Simulator option.

 **Supported browsers:**

 * Firefox version 38 and later
 * Chrome 49 and later
 * Safari 9 and later
+* Cordova-browser (for simple browser only)

 ### Previewing
 1. From a **Command-line** window, run the command: